 During the 2014-2015 academic year, 25 cases were reported and adjudicated through this process.
 There were 20 cases in which respondents were found responsible, four cases resulting in findings of not responsible, and one case resulting in “no finding."

 Penalties, which included dean’s warnings, disciplinary probation (from three to 18 months), suspension, expulsion, a Persona Non-Grata (“PNG"), are determined based on the seriousness of the misconduct and the respondent’s previous disciplinary history (if any).
 In addition to other penalties, respondents found responsible for violations are required to complete the Community Integrity Program (“CIP").
 CIP is a time-limited, individualized psychoeducational curriculum administered by a SHARE (Sexual Harassment/Assault Advising, Resources and Education) clinician.
-It serves to assist individuals in exploring attitudes and behaviors reflective of interpersonal violence, with an aim to empower individuals to actively contribute to a healthier and safer campus community.
+It serves to assist individuals in exploring harmful attitudes and behaviors, with an aim to empower individuals to actively contribute to a healthier and safer campus community.

 The data in this section refer to violations of University policy for which respondents were formally found responsible following an investigation and adjudication, as described in section 1.3 of Rights, Rules, Responsibilities; they do not refer to crimes.
 For this and other reasons, it should not be expected that the data in this report aligns with the data provided by the Department of Public Safety (DPS) for reported crimes.